Skip to content

 THE NEED

 Shortfall of health workers.
 Outside of densely populated areas, the country faces a shortage of medical providers.
 A study found that physicians, professional nurses and midwives are more likely to work in areas where salaries are higher and near communities where they were trained, which leaves around 75% of cities and municipalities in the country with an insufficient number of health workers.
+The Philippines has 10 specialist surgical workers per 100,000 people, falling short of the minimum target set by the Lancet Commission on Global Surgery of 20 providers per 100,000 people.

 Absence of cleft policy.
 The absence of a cleft registry or national plan to increase access to care creates barriers to reaching patients across the country’s 2,000 inhabited islands.

-To ensure that every child has access to care close to home, we equip the providers within our patients’ communities with skills and resources to deliver high quality care.
-We build the needed capacity by harnessing the talent and resources that exist within the country, usually in the bigger cities, the hubs, to train providers in under-resourced areas, the spokes, where most patients lack access to care.
+To ensure that every child has access to care close to home, we equip the providers within our patients’ communities with skills and resources to deliver high-quality care.
+We strengthen health system capacity by harnessing the talent and resources concentrated in larger cities, the hubs, to train providers in under-resourced areas, the spokes, where access to care is most limited.

-Operation Smile’s hubs in Cebu, Manila, Pampanga, Santa Ana and Davao provide year-round cleft care for our patients.
+Operation Smile’s hubs in Cebu, Pampanga, Santa Ana and Davao provide year-round cleft care for our patients.
 Our new Center of Excellence in Cebu serves as a foundation for medical education, functioning as a training facility for cleft care specialties.
 This Center aims to build sustainable cleft surgical teams in spoke hospitals across the Visayas.

 Operation Smile’s spoke is based in Bacolod.